Karl Pilkington: 2001–2005: Early work

-Pilkington moved to London to work as a producer at Xfm, where he was later promoted to head of production.
+Pilkington moved to London to work as a producer at XFM, where he was later promoted to head of production.
 While there, he caused Gail Porter to leave the station in tears after only one show after criticising her performance, which Pilkington defended as an attempt to encourage improvement.

 After several years, he began work on The Ricky Gervais Show.
 Initially, Pilkington was solely the programme's producer and rarely spoke on air, but as Gervais and Merchant began to frequently invite him to make cameo appearances, Pilkington's eccentric personality and unconventional views came to prominence and his popularity increased.
 He was eventually included as a main presenter on the broadcasts, with large amounts of airtime devoted to his controversial opinions on various subjects: often due to his misunderstanding of the stories.

-Pilkington created many features for the broadcasts, including Monkey News, Rockbusters, Educating Ricky and many others.
+Pilkington created many features for the broadcasts, including Monkey News: a segment in which Karl recounted various news stories surrounding chimpanzees or monkeys (who he refers to interchangeably, regardless of species), Rockbusters: a show in which listeners are able to call in to guess song titles based on vague clues, Educating Ricky: in which Pilkington attempted to educate Gervais about the world (and which often highlighted Pilkington’s unorthodox understanding of the world), and many others.
 Rockbusters garnered the most attention, with regular emails being sent to the station by listeners in the hope of winning a prize.
 These prizes were often mundane and low quality and were often referred to as things Pilkington "picked up from around the office".
 In December 2005, Pilkington stood in on two BBC Radio 6 Music shows for Nemone, co-presenting with Russell Brand.